Kiyoshi Ueda

-Kiyoshi Ueda (上田 清司, Ueda Kiyoshi) is a Japanese politician currently serving as a member of the House of Councillors for the Saitama at-large district after winning a by-election in 2019.
+Kiyoshi Ueda (上田 清司, Ueda Kiyoshi) is a Japanese politician currently serving as a member of the Senate for the Saitama at-large district after winning a by-election in 2019.
 He has signed the Taxpayer Protection Pledge, signaling his opposition to any and all tax increases.
 He previously served as governor of Saitama Prefecture from 2003 to 2019, when he subsequently retired.